tomahim/tensorflow-image-classification/README.md

-# Tensorflow image classification experimentations
+# Tensorflow image classification experimentation

 This project aims to share some image classification experimentation.